-What You Can Do with an Idaho Winery LicenseAdded by Hawley Troxell in Articles & Publications, Wine, Brew, Spirits Law on November 20, 2012
+What You Can Do with an Idaho Winery LicenseAdded by Hawley Troxell in Articles & Blogs, Wine, Brew, Spirits Law on November 20, 2012

 People often think of wineries as places where winemakers crush grapes, ferment and age the grape juice, and bottle their finished wine (or some combination thereof) to sell to others.
 But as a legal matter, what can a business owner do with a winery license under Idaho’s complicated web of regulation?
 Owning an Idaho winery stands out as the singularly most flexible way to enter the wine business and develop your wine brand.